 - Within area formally identified in local strategy.
 Strategic: x 1 category 1,2, 3a - Location ecologically desirable but not in local strategy.
-Semi-strategic: 1.5 category 3b - Area/compensation not in local strategy/ no local strategy.
-Non-strategic: 2 category 3c
+Semi-strategic: 1.1 category 3b - Area/compensation not in local strategy/ no local strategy.
+Non-strategic: 1.15 category 3c

 Offset compensation schemes within a strategic area are preferred.
-Non-strategic schemes are permitted but the conservation credits generated by sites must be reduced by a factor of 2.
+Non-strategic schemes are permitted but the conservation credits generated by sites must be reduced by a factor of up to 1.15.
 For rivers and streams, strategic plans include the river basin management plan and actions identified with local catchment plans.